-- 1. Close the fuel shutoff valve located on the fuel strainer mounted to the under side of the fuel tank. - 2.
+- Close the fuel shutoff valve located under the fuel tank. - 2.
 Rotate the quick change ring (located just below filter header) clockwise approximately 1/2 turn and slide it down and off of the element.

-- Grasp the element and pull down with a slight rocking motion to remove the element from the grommet post on the bottom of the filter header. - 4.
+- 3. Grasp the element and pull down with a slight rocking motion to remove the element from the grommet post on the bottom of the filter header. - 4.
 Slide the new element onto the grommet post on the bottom of the filter header until the element no longer easily moves up into the filter header.
 Now rotate the element (may take almost 1 full turn) with a slight upward pressure until the element begins to further engage the header.
 With the proper orientation now established apply additional pressure to seat the element in the filter header.
 You should feel the element "pop" into place when properly seated.